RsaCtfTool/RsaCtfTool/README.md

 `RsaCtfTool --publickey key.pub --ecmdigits 25 --verbose --private`

-For more examples, look at the test.sh file
+For more examples, see the `tests/` directory and run `pytest tests/ --collect-only` to see all available tests.

 ### Attack private keys with partial bits of Q known ###